The Sixth Sense (Thai TV series)

 The Sixth Sense (สื่อรักสัมผัสหัวใจ) is a Thai television series produced by Cholumpi Production, based on the books of the same title.
 Season 1 aired from September 1 to October 14, 2012, and season 2 aired from September 29 to November 29, 2013.

-The series consists of five books each featuring their own story.
+The series consists of five books each featuring its own story.
 All five stories are shown in the television series.
 However, the TV series does not include all of the characters in the books.
 For example, the two main characters of Kab Dak Rak Luang and Ma Ya Roi Jai portrayed by male leads Jaron Sorat and Rattaphoom Tokongsup, only appear at the beginning of season 2.

 Plot

 Five girls – Yanin, Kanna, Sukontharot, Kornrampa and Nedsithang, were all born on the same day.
 They each receive a unique “sixth sense” on their birthday which allows them to communicate with spirits.